Kolak Biji Salak – Sweet Potato Balls

 Coconut milk

-In Indonesia, people would make their own coconut milk from freshly grated coconut.
+In Indonesia, people make their coconut milk from freshly grated coconut.
 You can do the same if you want.
-But for practicality, letโ€™s just use tinned coconut milk.
+But for practicality, let’s use tinned coconut milk.
 Just make sure you choose a good quality one.

 Pandan leaf

-Pandan leaf gives your Kolak Biji Salak a tropical fragrance.
-So that it will smell authentic.
-However, donโ€™t worry if you canโ€™t get hold of this aromatic leaf.
-You can still enjoy your Kolak by using good-quality Vanilla extract or even Vanilla seeds from the pod.
+Pandan leaves give your Kolak Biji Salak a tropical fragrance, so it smells authentic.
+However, don’t worry if you can’t get hold of this aromatic leaf.
+You can still enjoy your Kolak using good-quality Vanilla extract or even Vanilla seeds from the pod.

 Salt